• Skip to main content

 People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying ‘no’ to 1,000 things.

-Saying no is like saving your money in the bank, whereas saying yes is spending it.
-Most of us are on overdraft.
-Before you say yes, ask yourself if it’s necessary.
+Saying no is like saving money; saying yes is spending it.
+Most of us are already on overdraft.
+Before saying yes, ask if it’s necessary.

 Read Next